mokshadata/linc-pilot/src/content/parts/en/04-about.md

 Through LINC, we envision a future where all Fort Bend residents—especially renters—can more easily access the help they need, avoid eviction, and remain stably housed.

-***Fort Bend LINC is currently composed of various Fort Bend nonprofit, faith-based, and public sector organizations that are working together to provide financial and other assistance to families in Fort Bend.***
+***Fort Bend LINC is currently composed of various Fort Bend nonprofit organizations that are working together to provide financial and other assistance to families in Fort Bend.***

 ![](src/assets/images/white_second-mile-logo.png)